bhadragit/tutorial-trial/docs/13_quiz1.md

 ## Question 3
 ### What does linter do?
-- Linter is a tool that checks code for potential errors mainly sybtatical errors.
+- Linter is a tool that checks code for potential errors mainly syntatical errors.